opnsense/docs/source/manual/etpro_telemetry.rst

 ..
 Note::

-    When ETPro Telemetry is activated, your OPNsense system sends data to Proofpoint.
+    When ET Pro Telemetry is activated, your OPNsense system sends data to Proofpoint.
 Proofpoint does not know who you are, they only know how many sensors an account owns.
 Your network statistics received by Proofpoint won’t be shared with us.

-Sign up for ETPRO Telemetry edition `here <https://shop.opnsense.com/>`__
+Sign up for ET Pro Telemetry edition `here <https://shop.opnsense.com/>`__

 --------------------------------------